skx/dotfiles/.emacs.d/init.md

 ## UTF-8

-UTF-8 is the future, we should great it with open-arms.
+UTF-8 is the future, we should greet it with open-arms.

 ```lisp
     (set-terminal-coding-system 'utf-8)